zinikiGareth/blueberries/api/index.md

 The template is looked up by name and rendered with the model provided.

-### Nesting Blueberries
+### Nesting Blueberries in the DOM

-In order to nest blueberries, it is possible to create new blueberries through the blueberry stalk and then taking the returned handles and inserting them into the model in a way that causes them to be inserted into the DOM.
+In order to nest blueberries visually, it is necessary to first create new blueberries through the blueberry stalk and then take the returned handles and insert them into the model so that the template finds them and renders them into the DOM.

-## create nested blueberries and punnets

-## do we need a separate render context?